Army Senior Reserve Officer Training Program – SROTC

 - Participate in drill, marching, leadership laboratories, field training exercises, voluntary programs, or attend basic or advanced camp.

-- Be issued or wear the uniform.
+- Be issued or wear a uniform.

 - Receive credit toward commissioning or enlisted grade status through an audit of ROTC courses, or issued a DA Form 134 for having audited the course.